Remember the Future – The Research

 Vicky Long and Eloise Moody

-Eloise Moody and Vicky Long plan to engage in intergenerational activity with young and old too investigate concepts of time and memory and how these relate to imagining new futures.
+Eloise Moody and Vicky Long engage in intergenerational activity with young and old too investigate concepts of time and memory and how these relate to imagining new futures.

 “We tend to think in relatively short periods of time and want to turn our attention to a deeper future.
 What might people seven generations ahead need?
 What can we create for those who will be born into a world we cannot imagine, something to be received years on and cared for when we are long gone?”

-The dates of residency for each artist currently is as follows:
+The dates of residency for each artist currently were: